phrac/plus4_kalico/README.md

         * `FR_net_wifi_key='MyWiFiKEY'`
 4. Unmount the eMMC card and re-install it into your printer and power on.
 If everything worked, you should now be able to access your printer via SSH.
 5. SSH into your printer.
 The default username/password is `mks`.
 You will be asked to change your password on first login
+6. Install updates
+    Lets make sure our system is up-to-date with the latest software.
+Note that this should NOT change your kernel.
+    ```
+    sudo apt update && sudo apt upgrade
+    sudo apt install git -y
+    ```

 #### Disable debug console
 By default, the Plus4 uses `/dev/ttyS2` to communicate with the toolhead.
 The fresh armbian image you just flashed uses `/dev/ttyS2` as a